dehasi/sniper-auction/README.md

 # Growing Object Oriented Software Guided by Tests in Kotlin

-This is a follow-along Kotlin implementation of the Auction Sniper described in the book [Growing Object Oriented Software Guided by Tests](http://growing-object-oriented-software.com).
+Kotlin implementation of the Auction Sniper application from [Growing Object Oriented Software Guided by Tests](http://growing-object-oriented-software.com).

+Examples from `Part V: Adcanced Topics` are in a [separate](https://github.com/dehasi/goos-part5) repo.

 ## Technologies

 The book was originally published in 2009.
-Some technologies are not actual anymore.
+New technologies has appeared.

-The replacements are listed below
+The replacements are listed below:

 | Original    | Replacement    | Comment    |
 |:---:|:---:|:---:|